Supporting a young person

 It's good that you're here

-There's a good chance that a young person you know has asked you to visit this web page.
+There's a chance that a young person you know has asked you to visit this web page.

-Regardless, it's very possible that they're looking for some support and they consider you their 'safe person'.
+It's very possible that they're looking for some support and they consider you their 'safe person'.

 Before anything else, take a pause